 Yoga and stretching

 Yoga’s gentle movements are designed to extend and tone muscles that have become shortened as a result of lengthy periods of inactivity, such as prolonged bed rest after surgery.
 Stretching promotes flexibility, relieves muscle tension and stiff joints, and increases blood circulation.
 Well-stretched muscles are also less vulnerable to injury than tight ones and require less energy and effort to move.

-In addition, yoga and deep breathing exercises can help you relax and alleviate the anxiety brought on by a cancer diagnosis and treatment.
-The poses are easily adaptable to your specific needs with the help of an experienced instructor.
-For instance, with breast cancer, you would not want to do any weight bearing on the arms.
-Standing and balancing poses such as 'warrior,' 'tree,' 'mountain' and 'triangle' are good for beginners.
+In addition, yoga and deep-breathing exercises can help you relax and alleviate the anxiety brought on by a cancer diagnosis and treatment.
+The poses are easily adaptable to people’s specific needs with the help of an experienced instructor.
+For instance, if you have breast cancer, you would not want to do any weight bearing on the arms.
+Standing and balancing poses, such as “warrior,” “tree,” “mountain” and “triangle,” are good for beginners.

 Three Exercises You Can Do at Your Desk

 These exercises will not only help reduce wrist and shoulder strain from long days at your computer, they will also improve flexibility and reduce stress.

 Place arms down alongside the body and breathe in through the nose.
 Raise shoulders to your ears and hold for five seconds; as you breathe out through the lips, push shoulders down and engage your back muscles; hold for five seconds.
 Repeat two times.

 2. Shoulder and Upper Back Tone and Tighten